raziel-razmattaz/hobby-tracker/README.md

 1. ~~Calculated Statistics: How long has it been since you’ve last done [hobby]?~~

-1. Basic Suggestions Component: Highlight up to 3 neglected hobbies (or random, if no data)

-1. Basic Suggestions Component: Re-randomize Hobby suggestions

 1. Limit Quick Overview Top/Distribution to data from last 30 days

 1. Main Menu Component

-1. Ability to switch out Hobby List, Statistics and Suggestions components in Main Menu using Button Toggle
+1. Ability to switch out Hobby List, Calendar and Statistics components in Main Menu using Button Toggle

 1. Implement full HTML Layout (no styling yet)

-1. Figma: Finished UI Design (pastel + goth variants)
+1. ~~Figma: Finished UI Design~~

 ## Also Must-Haves (but only after the top ones are done)